Posts Tagged ‘Alternative History’

 Vanita shoved through the sea of reporters all making their way to the young couple.
 She almost reached him when another reporter pushed ahead of her and got the man’s attention.
 “We are with George Kohler, the director of tonight’s world premiere.”
 The reporter said.
 “George this isn’t your first rodeo, but are you confident about how your audience will receive this?”

-“Honestly, I am always nervous whenever a project is done.”
-The young director spoke modestly.
+“You’re right, this isn’t my first rodeo, but honestly, I am always nervous whenever a project is done.”
+The young director humbly answered.
 “I never assume anyone will like it.
 The original film is such a classic in the eyes of horror fans, and I hope I have done it justice.”

-“Well,” George said looking over the crowd of spectators, “this is all great and I really do appreciate it, but I’m going right back to the set of my next film tomorrow and getting back to work.”
+“Well,” George said looking over the crowd of spectators, “this is all great and I really do appreciate it, but I’m going to the set of my next film tomorrow and getting right back to work.”

 Finally, managing to squeeze her way through the crowd, Vanita reached George.
 “Vanita Williams, Inside Entertainment.
 Word is you’ve added elements of cannibalism and other shocking content to what you refer to as a classic.
 There is already some controversy surrounding this film, as some say this was inspired by the late Wisconsin serial killer Jeffrey Dahmer.”

-For most of Henry’s life he kept a lot of stuff to himself.
-That changed was Franki came into his life, as well as when he reconciled with his son a few years back.
-Now here they all were at a Hollywood movie premier, something he couldn’t have even concieved dreaming of working all those years at Bethlehem Steel.
+Henry was used to keeping stuff to himself.
+All that changed when Franki came into his life, as well as when he reconciled with his son a few years back.
+Now here they all were at a Hollywood movie premier, something he couldn’t have even conceived dreaming of during all those years he worked at Bethlehem Steel.
 As he watched George taking questions from reporters, Henry thought how things happened so fast and his son had been so busy that he never got to tell George how proud he was of him.

 “He looks a little upset?”
-Franki whispered into his ear while squeezing his hand.
-Henry also noticed George appeared a little agitated as he stormed away from a reporter.
+Franki whispered in his ear while squeezing Henry’s hand.
+When he looked, he could see George did appear a little agitated while storming away from a reporter.

 Holding his date’s hand tightly, George answered “I’ll tell you later.”